xenanetworks/open-automation-python-api/docs/source/api_ref/llapi/l23/pd_commands.rst

-Histogram
+Histogram Classes
 =================================

-This module contains the **L23 port histogram commands** that deal with configuration of data collection and retrieval of samples from a port.
+This module contains the **L23 port histogram classes** that deal with configuration of data collection and retrieval of samples from a port.

 The histogram command names all have the form ``PD_<xxx>`` and require both a module index id and a port index id, as well as a sub-index identifying a particular histogram.